 For budding entrepreneurs, Jill has plenty of advice.
 “Being an entrepreneur is not just a fancy term, it can be a really lonely and difficult path to follow,” she says.
 “Therefore, you need absolute passion to start something you believe in.
 After you have the passion, launching an MVP (minimal viable product) as soon as possible is key.
 Don’t wait – you can always pivot or improve it after launching.
 Also, watch your cash flow and don’t overly rely on investor’s money.”

-Jill remains connected to La Trobe, and will be taking part in the University’s 50th anniversary celebrations in Shanghai as part of World La Trobe Week in August.
+Jill remains connected to La Trobe, and took part in the University’s 50th anniversary celebrations in Shanghai as part of World La Trobe Week in August.

 “The experience at La Trobe was the most enjoyable for me because I got the full student life and campus experience.
 So not only from an academic perspective was it great, but it also gave me the global outlook I am applying to my work now.”